cleverlight/lightenna/_posts/services/2020-05-21-cloud-migration.md

     alt: "robotic-automation-to-reduce-costs"
   - title: "Take the team with you"
     image_path: /assets/images/migrating_birds_02h66135_640x.jpg
-    excerpt: "Build a DevOps culture: by working with your staff in-situ, we can help them adopt new tools to help them build confidence in running a performant web service."
+    excerpt: "Build a DevOps culture: by working with your staff in-situ, we can help them adopt new tools to build confidence in running a performant web service."
     alt: "training-to-take-the-team-with-you-on-migration"
 feature_cloudframework:
   - image_path: assets/svg/cloud_framework_cybertunnel_880x.jpg
     title: "Everything you need for Cloud"
-    excerpt: "Your cloud migration may already fit into your digital strategy, but if you'd like advice on how to integrate with project into your wider programme, please [get in touch](/contact/).
-Our consultants can bring to bear years of experience in Cloud adoption to help your business take on the right mix of services from hyperscale providers such as AWS, Google Cloud and Microsoft Azure or others."
+    excerpt: "Your cloud migration may already fit into your digital strategy, but if you'd like advice on how to integrate this project into your wider programme, please [get in touch](/contact/).
+Our consultants can bring to bear years of experience in Cloud adoption to help your business take on the right mix of services from hyperscale providers such as AWS, Google Cloud and Microsoft Azure or others.
+We're independent, so we can also recommend smaller ($250m+ market cap) providers to bring you the best value proposition."
     alt: "cloud-framework"
     url: "/tech/2018/cloud-framework/"
     btn_label: "Read More"